dankocreative/Rest-Post-Grid/README.md

-# Rest-Post-Grid
+# Danko-Rest-Post-Grid
-REST API Post Grid Plugin by Kevin Danko
+Danko REST Post Grid Plugin by Kevin Danko

 This Wordpress plugin adds a Gutenberg Block to your WordPress website called Danko Rest Post Grid.
 When added to your page you can insert a valid Rest API URL and then customize the appearence of Posts in a Grid or List view.
 You can also set how often a fetch occurs.